ubc-library-rc/rdm/content/07_data_dictionary.md

 | **Timestamp** | The indicated time a variable’s data was collected. |
 | **Missing Data** | Describe the missing data for a specific variable.
 Indicate the type of missing data, such as the system missing the data, a data instrument error, or a participant skip error, etc. |

-<p style="margin-bottom: 30px"></p>

-# Sample Data Dictionary

-Below is a shortened data dictionary for the dataset we looked at in exercise 1.
+## Question
+{: .no_toc}
+{: .label .label-green }
+In Exercise 1, we looked at a dataset without a data dictionary.
+It was quite difficult to understand what the dataset variables meant, so we created an unofficial data dictionary to help us make sense of the research.

+Please navigate to the sample data dictionary provided below — you can view it directly on the page, or download the file.
+Once you’ve viewed the content, try to answer the following questions:
+- Which elements are considered primary and secondary?
+- Would you change (add/remove) anything about this data dictionary?

+## Sample data dictionary

+Here is a sample data dictionary you can view and/or [download as a file](https://ubc-library-rc.github.io/rdm/content/assets/templates/data_dictionary_sample.csv).
+It includes some elements to provide information about the variables included in the research.

-You can download a sample data dictionary based on exercise 1 [here](https://ubc-library-rc.github.io/rdm/content/assets/templates/data_dictionary_sample.csv).
-The fields and existing values can be deleted and modified to fit your project.
+As a reminder, in the note box at the top, you can also download a data dictionary template that can be filled in and modified to fit your project.
+Both the sample and template data dictionary files are in a non-proprietary format that can be opened in many applications.

-**NOTE: The values here are <u>made-up examples</u> for educational purposes.
-They do not reflect the real study.**
+*Please note that the content of the sample data dictionary was fabricated for educational purposes and does not reflect the real project’s objectives.*

 | Variable ID | Variable Name | Variable Definition | Variable Type | Allowable Values/Parameters | Requirement | Sample Values | Notes |
 | --- | --- | --- | --- | --- | --- | --- | --- |